ycpcs/cs320-spring2022/lectures/lecture08.md

     -   need to make sure that requirements have been addressed: **how do we do that - guarantee that every requirement has been met?**
     -   in a large system, with many requirements, this requires a great deal of attention to detail

-So, let's have some "fun", and try to capture some requirements from a customer.
+So, let's have some "fun", and try to capture some requirements from a customer with a "simple" idea for a consumer product.

-**I'll be the voice of the customer (VOC) and tell you what I (think) I want, and it's your job to figure out what it is that I will really want/need.**
+**I'll be the voice of the customer (VOC) and tell you what I (think) I want, and it's your job to figure out what it is that I will really want/need/require.**

 Use cases